When I build a fire in my upstairs fireplace, smoke comes out of my downstairs fireplace.

 How often should I have my chimney swept?

 Chimneys, fireplaces, and vents should be inspected at least once a year for soundness, freedom from deposits, and correct clearances.
 Cleaning, maintenance, and repairs shall be done if necessary.
 This is the national safety standard and is the correct way to approach the problem.
 It takes into account the fact that even if you don't use your chimney much, animals may build nests in the flue or there may be other types of deterioration that could make the chimney unsafe to use.

 Factory-built fireplaces should be swept when any appreciable buildup occurs.
 The logic is that the deposit is quite acidic and can shorten the life of the fireplace.

-The smell is due to creosote deposits in the chimney, a natural byproduct of wood-burning.
+The smell is due to creosote deposits in the chimney.
+This is a natural byproduct of wood-burning.
 The odor is usually worse in the summer when the humidity is high and the air conditioner is turned on.
-A good sweeping will help but usually won't solve the problem completely.
+A chimney sweep will help but usually won't solve the problem completely.
 There are commercial chimney deodorants that work pretty well, and many people have good results with baking soda or even kitty litter set in the fireplace.
 The real problem is the air being drawn down the chimney, a symptom of overall pressure problems in the house.
 Some make-up air should be introduced somewhere else in the house.
 A tight sealing, top mounted damper will also reduce this air flow coming down the chimney.